anjanvb/thought-leadership/index.md

 ### AWS Machine Learning University

 Machine Learning University (MLU) provides anybody, anywhere, at any time access to the same machine learning courses used to train Amazon’s own developers on machine learning.
 Head over to [AWS Machine Learning University](https://aws.amazon.com/machine-learning/mlu/) and start learning today, or register for an online or in-person instructor-led class.
+View my MLU submission, read the [paper](./assets/PA-PS-DME.pdf).